FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountstatus.md

 The CommitmentDiscountStatus column adheres to the following requirements:

 * CommitmentDiscountStatus MUST be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset) when the provider supports *commitment discounts*.
-* If present, the column adheres to the following additional requirements:
+* If present, CommitmentDiscountStatus adheres to the following additional requirements:
   * CommitmentDiscountStatus MUST be of type String.
   * CommitmentDiscountStatus MUST be null if [CommitmentDiscountId](#commitmentdiscountid) is null.
-  * If CommitmentDiscountId is not null and [Charge Category](#chargecategory) is "Usage", the column adheres to the following additional requirements:
+  * If CommitmentDiscountId is not null and [Charge Category](#chargecategory) is "Usage", CommitmentDiscountStatus adheres to the following additional requirements:
     * CommitmentDiscountStatus MUST NOT be null.
     * CommitmentDiscountStatus MUST be one of the allowed values.